Italian Meatloaf

 • Add the garlic, dried basil and oregano, stir then take off the heat.
 Transfer to a large bowl and let cool slightly.

-• Add the parsley, panko, 1 cup marinara sauce, dry red wine, Worcestershire sauce, Parmesan cheese, Mozzarella, salt and black pepper.
+• Add the parsley, panko, 1 cup marinara sauce, dry red wine, Worcestershire sauce, Parmesan cheese, Mozzarella, eggs, salt and black pepper.
 Mix well.

 • Add the ground beef and pork and mix well again until the meat is thoroughly incorporated, being careful not to overwork it.